 To be shameless means to be senseless, uncouth, and impudent.
-It’s a very marked state of being out of control, out of touch, and exceedingly self-absorbed; therefore, shamelessness lives only in people who don’t have any relational skills.
-Both states – guiltlessness and shamelessness – helped me understand the intrinsic value of guilt and shame.
+It’s a sign of being out of control, out of touch, and exceedingly self-absorbed; therefore, shamelessness lives only in people who don’t have any relational skills.
+Both states – guiltlessness and shamelessness – helped me understand the essential value of guilt and shame.

 Fascinatingly, in a dictionary definition, guilt isn’t even an emotional state at all – it’s simply the knowledge and acknowledgement of wrongdoing.
 Guilt is a state of circumstance: you’re either guilty or not guilty in relation to the legal or moral code you value.